BushLife - A Guide to Snowmobiling

 Yamaha Snowmobiles

-I also see a lot of Yamahas on the snowmobile trails.
-Yamaha makes great products in general, and I speak from experience.
+On the snowmobile trails, I also see a lot of Yamahas.
+In general, Yamaha makes excellent products, and I speak from experience.
 Between the various toys, we have 5 Yamahas in the family.
 Our other sled is a 2006 model year Yamaha Attak.
 It was trouble-free the first year we had it.
 Since then, it’s been a breakdown magnet.

-The Yamaha Attak, however, sports a full 1000 cc, four-stroke, racing motorcycle engine, which Yamaha had to tame a bit for sled-friendly RPMs.
-It has a unique dual exhaust, which goes under the seat and comes out the back.
+The Yamaha Attak, however, sports a full 1000 cc, 4-stroke engine, a racing motorcycle engine, which Yamaha had to tame a bit for sled-friendly RPMs.
+It features a unique dual exhaust, which sits under the seat and ports out the back.
 I’ve yet to come across a sled that can make that kind of a sexy rumble, and watching the steam roll out of both pipes on a cold start is nothing less than magical.
 I’m serious – if you stand there and wait for it to warm up, you know you’re in for a real treat as you anticipate your upcoming ride.

 Yamaha Comes With Some Challenges

-Not to go off on tangents, but our Yamaha Side-by-Side is the perfect machine for our family needs.
+Not to go off on tangents, but our Yamaha Side-by-Side is the perfect machine for our family’s needs.
 I test-drove multiple units from all the major manufacturers before deciding this was the one that ticked all the boxes.
-Even on the SxS, after several attempts and curse words later, I can’t seem to adjust the handbrake!
+Even on the SxS, after several attempts and a few curse words, I can’t seem to adjust the handbrake!
 They placed the adjuster in the worst possible spot for something meant to be extremely accessible.

-Yamaha makes fantastic machines that are worth looking at.
-The moral of this piece is to suggest upping the budget a bit if you take the Yamaha route – in the hopes of not having to work on one anytime soon:)
+Yamaha makes fantastic machines worth exploring.
+The moral of this piece is to suggest upping the budget if you take the Yamaha route – in the hopes of not having to work on one anytime soon:)

 Yamaha Canada’s current lineup.